kyaiooiayk/Awesome-ML-Lessons-Learnt/README.md

 - Don't assume the data is easy to get.
 - Don't assume that the labels are perfect (human bias while labelling).
 - Train-test leakage.
 Leaking information while splitting the data.
 Computing the mean and subtracting it from every image across the entire dataset and then splitting the data into train/val/test splits would be a mistake.
 Instead, the mean must be computed only over the training data and then subtracted equally from all splits (train/val/test). | [Ref](https://cs231n.github.io/neural-networks-2/) | [Notes](https://drive.google.com/drive/u/1/folders/1gqmJ9JAm_UR9Lzh6Zpj3R3pSLWUIdbQ7)
+- **Not handling outliers in datasets properly** Outliers can either be a noise to ignore or important to take into account.
+ML algorithms differ in their sensitivity to outliers — AdaBoost is more sensitive to outliers compared to XgBoost which is more sensitive than a decision tree that would simply count an outlier as a false classification. | [Blog article](https://www.kdnuggets.com/2021/06/9-deadly-sins-ml-dataset-selection.html)
+- **Using Normalisation instead of Standardisation** This is realted to issue of how to scale feature.
+To bring features to the same scale, use normalisation (MinMaxScaler) when the data is uniformly distributed and standardisation (StandardScaler) when the feature is approximately Gaussian. | [Blog article](https://www.kdnuggets.com/2021/06/9-deadly-sins-ml-dataset-selection.html)
 ***

 ## Project management